-The Max Planck Institute of Molecular Plant Physiology (MPIMP) was founded after the German unification in 1994, as one of 18 institutes on the territory of the former GDR.
-The founding director was Prof. Dr. Lothar Willmitzer, who is the director of one of the three departments which have been established since then.
+The Max Planck Institute of Molecular Plant Physiology (MPI-MP) was founded in 1994, as one of 18 institutes on the territory of the former GDR.
+The founding director was Prof. Dr. Dr. h.c.
+Lothar Willmitzer, who is the director of one of the three departments which have been established since then.
 From originally only 16 employees the institute grew into a large institute, which now employs about 360 people from all over the world, who put their combined efforts into elucidating the secrets of plants.

 Science and Research